Working Alone Legislation

 A worker is considered to be working in isolation if they are working in circumstances where assistance is not readily available in the case of emergency, ill health, or accident.

-Working alone is not always hazardous, but when certain circumstances are in play, it can be quite dangerous.
+Working alone is not always hazardous, but when certain high-risk conditions are present, implementing a remote worker emergency alert system becomes essential for preventing harm.
 Injuries, accidents, and violent public interactions can occur while an individual is working alone, and it is important to ensure that lone workers are monitored and protected.

 Which professionals are considered lone workers?